 “Oh, that’s only a joke, sometimes it takes extraordinary means to attract ordinary interest, Morgan and Roosevelt are names that attract attention at once and I guess that is why I used them in talking to some reporters.
 Don’t you think they could be put to a worse use than to get people to oppose child labor?”

 While Mother Jones has also been accused by some authorities of stirring up the anger of the miners which forced the authorities to respond in kind, the reality was that many mine operators were extracting as much profit as they could out of these unsafe pits and the miners needed no excuse to strike, they needed trusted leadership and they trusted Mother Jones.
-She was able to expose the exploitation and pettiness of brutal mine owners which lay hidden in the remote hills.
+She was able to expose the exploitation and pettiness of brutal mine owners who lay hidden in the remote hills.

 One stark example from 1912 of the mine owner’s stubborn intransigence was at Cabin Creek and Paint Creek in West Virginia, when a union peace settlement broke down and strikes costing many lives continued due to the mine owners refusing to pay just an extra two and a half cents per long ton of coal to the miners.
 By using outrageous and colourful attacks on the mining companies she attracted media attention to the exploitation taking place.

 Repeatedly, American Presidents and State governors had to invoke laws, to bring about peace due to the blatant and ugly treatment of workers and their families by mine operators.
-Mother Jones met several US Presidents to explain what was taking place out of public sight and lack of normal civil and democratic governance in these States.
+Mother Jones met several US Presidents to explain what was taking place out of public sight and the lack of normal civil and democratic governance in these States.

 A particular target of hers was the presence of the private armies of gunmen or the Baldwin-Felts “detective” agency, founded in 1900 by two unscrupulous bounty hunters, W.G Baldwin and Thomas Felts in the strike flashpoint.
 This agency was repeatedly responsible for conducting a reign of terror against mining communities over the next 20 years.
 It represented Capitalism at its very worst!

 This private army was operating outside the law.
-In a letter from Thomas I. Felts to Justus Collins of the Winding Gulf Coal Operators Association on 10th January 1910, Felts pointed out of the excellent job that they had done for the coal operators during the 1902-03 strikes and goes on to say…
+In a letter from Thomas I. Felts to Justus Collins of the Winding Gulf Coal Operators Association on 10th January 1910, Felts pointed out the excellent job that they had done for the coal operators during the 1902-03 strikes and goes on to say…

 “Our work is of such a nature that the public knows very little about it and, in fact the majority of coal operators have but very little knowledge of the inside working of the organisations, as the work has been handled through its officers and executive committees and the policy has been to give the operators as little light on the subject as possible, except to let them know that their interests were being protected.”
 (Extract from a talk by Lois Clements McLean in May 1972 at the Raleigh County Historical Society).